nyameen/Network_Design_Project/Phase5/ReadMe.txt

 	C. Data Bit err: use 3 for the input Corruption Option
 	D. ACK Packet Loss err: use 4 for the input Corruption Option
 	D. ACK Data Loss err: use 5 for the input Corruption Option

+4) This version utilizes Go-Back-N protocl to send and receive messages between host and client.
+	- The window size is set to 10
+	- Timeout is 10ms
+	- Max buffer size is